Best Things To Do In Paris

 Views from the observation deck of the Montparnasse Tower| ©Henrique Ferreira

 South of Paris you will find one of the best viewpoints in Paris from which you will get fantastic views of the city.
-The Montparnasse Tower is not on this list because it is particularly beautiful, far from it (in fact, it breaks the Parisian skyline), but the views from there are worth it both because of the height (it is not as high as the Eiffel Tower, so you can see the city in more detail) and because you do not see the tower itself.
+The Montparnasse Tower is not on this list because it is particularly beautiful, far from it (in fact, it breaks the Parisian skyline), but the views from there are worth it both because of the height (it is not as high as the Eiffel Tower, so you can see the city in more detail) and because you don't see the tower itself.

 Book tickets for the Montparnasse Tower